Special offer valid until 31 December 2022, please contact us for more details !

 The 150 mm long capillary mounted into the cartridge contains a gel matrix that is replenished from the top reservoir of the cartridge automatically between sample runs.
 The reservoir provides sufficient gel for up to 200 sample injections providing robust and superior results for all kinds of molecular genetic analysis applications.

-The Qsep100 comes with Q-Analyzer software which has a simple-to-use User Interface (UI) that delivers consistent and high-precision data analysis and data export functions helping users in their daily molecular biology experiments.
+The Qsep100 comes with Q-Analyzer software which offers a simple-to-use user interface that delivers consistent and high-precision data analysis and data export functions helping users in their daily molecular biology experiments.

 Capillary electrophoresis (CE) is an instrumental approach to gel-electrophoresis, whose greatest advantage is its diverse range of applications.
 CE technology is commonly utilized by the biotech labs as a reliable, high resolution, and a highly sensitive tool.
 It is applied for protein, carbohydrate & DNA-related analysis such as oligonucleotides analysis, DNA sequencing, and dsDNA fragments analysis.